-- -- appointing a Commissioner of Education to serve as the Board's executive officer; - -- prescribing statewide policies of educational administration; - -- recommending rules and regulations for the administration of the public school system; - -- exercising general control and supervision over the public schools and educational interests of the state; and to all one the liven of the sears and dree-
+- -- appointing a Commissioner of Education to serve as the Board's executive officer; - -- prescribing statewide policies of educational administration; - -- recommending rules and regulations for the administration of the public school system; - -- exercising general control and supervision over the public schools and educational interests of the state; and lists do the aloorate wilder to subsets to all the thillteen of the state and dree

--- prescribing standards regulating the general curriculum for elementary and secondary schools.
+-- prescribing standards regulating the general curriculum for elementary and secondary schools. nebootnitegel susa

 Notably absent from the 1917 legislation was any reference to the Superintendent of Public Instruction which the Constitution had established 28 years earlier.
-The first statutory reference to the Superintendent of Public Instruction was in 1919, when the Legislature transferred the general supervision of the public schools from the State Department of Education to the State Superintendent of Public Instruction.
+The first statutory reference to the Superintendent of Public Instruction was in 1919, when the Legislature transferred the gensupervision of the public schools from the State eral Department of Education to the State Superintendent of Public Instruction.
 The 1919 legislation eliminated the State Board's authority over the Department; but continued the Board's authority to appoint a Commissioner of Education.
-Under the Superintendent's supervision, the Commissioner was directed to execute the Board's educational policies and to:
+Under the Superintendent's supervision, the Commissioner was directed to execute the Board's educational policies and to: fremobul lernsolros